mehulhere/resume/README.md

 # Interactive Shell-Based Resume

-An fun and interactive shell based resume with hyperlinks and tech savy theme UI/UX
+An fun and interactive shell based resume with hyperlinks and tech savy themed UI/UX

 ## How to Use